-Japanese Language provide various opportunities to students to explore and experience different cultures and customs as well as learning a new language.
-Year 9 Japanese students are expected to master all hiragana and Year 10 students are expected to master katakana and some kanji along with various topics and cross-curricular l projects such as FIFA and Master Chef Projects.
+Japanese Language provides various opportunities to students to explore and experience different cultures and customs as well as learning a new language.
+Year 9 Japanese students are expected to master all hiragana and Year 10 students are expected to master katakana and some kanji along with various topics and cross-curricular projects such as FIFA and Master Chef Projects.
 All Japanese courses are University approved courses and it will lead up to NCEA Level 3 Japanese course.

 Why study Japanese?

 - Scientific research into language learning suggests that when you tackle a new language, it causes brain growth and Japanese is a very popular choice for language learners.

 - Students are able to develop awareness of Japanese culture, history and customs.